AagamGada/AagamGada/README.md

 # Hi there!
 I'm Aagam 👋
 ## Full Stack Developer

-- 🔭 I recently worked on a project [Social-Hunt](https://github.com/AagamGada/Social-Hunt) which is a social media app to share post with other users
+- 🔭 I recently worked on a project [Social-Hunt](https://github.com/AagamGada/Social-Hunt) which is a social media app to share post with other users.
+It was a MERN stack Application.
+Want to have a look? click [here](https://iaagam.com/)
 - 🌱 I’m currently learning python
 - 👯 I’m currently looking for a job
 - 💬 Ask me about Web Development